Disclaimer: I don't own Yu-Gi-Oh.

 Actually, I am alone now.
 It's not bad, not really.
 I'm still in school, but the only people around me are those with extra-curricular activities.
 And the only reason I'm here is because Anzu wanted to talk.
 I don't see why she even bothers, really, she'd get pretty much the same reactions complaining to a wall.
 Actually, I think the wall would listen better than I ever could.
 Not many people talk to walls, so it might appreciate having the attention on it for once.
 I don't know, but as I stare at the brick structure outside I wonder what it's thinking.

 Then, walls don't have brains.
 There goes that thought bubble.

 "Bakura?" a voice behind me asks uncertainty.
-I turn around to see some random classmate I have no clue what the name is.
+I turn around to see some random classmate who I have no clue what their name is.
 I blink.
 I wonder what it is he could want.
 Is he in chess club or something, ready to yell at me for not having anything to do but stare out the window?